The Truth of Xanaxtasia

 The Truth of Xanaxtasia (Spanish: La verdad de Xanaxtasia) is a 2022 Peruvian mockumentary film written and directed by Diego Muñoz and Ítalo Carrera.
 In a parody tone, it follows the life, successes and scandals surrounding the drag queen Xanaxtasia.
 The cast is made up of Jely Reategui, Carlos Carlín, Renzo Schuller, Gisella Ponce de León, Fiorella Rodriguez, Mónica Torres, Jaime Choca Mandros, Anaí Padilla, Zagaladas, Maykol Show, Javiera Arnillas, TontaQueen, Percy Pls, Salandela, BlackVelour, Koky Belaunde and Marina Kapoor.

 Synopsis

-With documentary aesthetics and with testimonies from journalists, family, childhood friends and characters from the show, Xanastasia's childhood, family intimacies, entry into the world of entertainment, loves and the secrets that surround the drag queen will be revealed.
+Through testimonies from journalists, family, childhood friends, and characters from the show, Xanastasia's childhood, family intimacies, entry into the entertainment world, loves, and the secrets that surround the drag queen are revealed.